Ecclesiastes Chapter Two

 Next, the king turned to materialism and acquiring more than anyone else had ever had from fancy houses to piles of gold.
 Even with all that he had, he could not escape the fact that he knew that possessions were not the answer.
 The simple fact of the matter is that, if you pursue riches on the earth, you will never have enough as you compare yourself to someone that has more.
 There can only be one person on the earth that has more than everyone else and so this pursuit of wealth through possessions will leave everyone else feeling like a failure.

-I denied myself nothing my eyes desired; I refused my heart no pleasure.
-My heart took delight in all my work, and this was the reward for all my labor.
-Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind; nothing was gained under the sun.
+I denied my eyes nothing they wanted.
+I withheld no pleasure from myself; for I took pleasure in all my work, and this was my reward for all my work.
+Then I looked at all that my hands had accomplished and at the work I had toiled at; and I saw that it was all meaningless and feeding on wind, and that there was nothing to be gained under the sun.

 What's it worth?
 That is the question that Solomon answered with his exploration of materialism.
 He had everything that any man could ever want and found that it didn't matter.
 He felt entitled to it because of his work but, in the end, realized that he wasn't going to take it with him when he died.
 That is what Jesus was talking about when He called us to store up treasures in heaven (see Matthew 6:20).

-Then I turned my thoughts to consider wisdom, and also madness and folly.
-What more can the king's successor do than what has already been done?
-I saw that wisdom is better than folly, just as light is better than darkness.
-The wise man has eyes in his head, while the fool walks in the darkness; but I came to realize that the same fate overtakes them both
+So I decided to look more carefully at wisdom, stupidity and foolishness; for what can the man who succeeds the king do, except what has already been done?
+I saw that wisdom is more useful than foolishness, just as light is more useful than darkness.
+The wise man has eyes in his head, but the fool walks in darkness.
+Yet the same fate awaits them all.

 Now, the king turns to the mind and comes to the conclusion that it is better to be educated than to be ignorant.
 In our world today, we have got to the point that many see their worth based on how many years they have attended college or how many letters are in the title at the end of their name.
 Solomon found that the one with all of the wisdom and knowledge will pass away just as the one who is ignorant.